 A Parkinson’s disease diagnosis affects family members along with the person diagnosed.
 Learning what to expect as the illness progresses is paramount to being prepared for the changes to come and also to making life the best it can be on a daily basis.

 Over the past few months, we’ve been posting information about what to anticipate in the early and middle stages of Parkinson’s disease.
 The blog posts have covered what family members can do to best help a loved one with Parkinson’s, and how At-Home Care Company can help.
 In this last segment in the series, we provide Parkinson’s disease care advice for taking care of someone in the final stages of this disease.
+Contact us online or call us at 515-292-2650 if you need extra help caring for a loved one with late-stage Parkinson’s Disease.

 Later Stage Parkinson’s